aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Drawing/imagedata/isLinkOnly/_index.md

 ## ImageData.isLinkOnly property

-Returns ``True`` if the image is linked and not stored in the document.
+Returns ``true`` if the image is linked and not stored in the document.